Purchase Orders & Vendor Management

 Proportionally by value.
 An item representing 50% of the PO's subtotal absorbs 50% of the landed costs.

-What is the difference between finalising and closing?
+What is the difference between completing and closing?

-Finalise runs the full workflow: calculates final costs, updates inventory, updates vendor statistics, and closes the PO.
-Close simply marks the PO as closed without touching inventory -- use this if you have already handled stock updates manually.
+Complete order runs the full workflow: calculates final costs, updates inventory, updates vendor statistics, and closes the PO.
+Close without inventory update simply marks the PO as closed without touching inventory -- use this if you have already handled stock updates manually.

 Can I delete a purchase order?